itsnporg/weekly_challenges/week-2/Hungerarray/README.md

 For first timers, install cmake.

 for Linux users
 ```
    sudo apt install -y cmake && cmake <src directory with provided CMakeLists.txt>
 ```

 this will create a makefile for you to then run to generate the output binaries

-you can now run
+you can now run the program
 ```
    main <url>
 ```

+the code can be made to run much quicker, if we keep a persistent connection and post get request on it over and over again instead of closing a request on each new entry.
+Maybe I will try and implement that, do let me know if you wish for me to try it using that approach as well.
+But for now ... we will keep it at this much. ( •̀ ω •́ )✧